10 Magical Witch Romance Books

 8. The Magic of Discovery (Emerald Lakes)

 So it is a witchy romance, and they are under false pretenses.
-They have a mission, but they don’t tell her what it is.
+They have a mission, but don’t tell her what it is.
 I saw the twist coming a mile away.
 But the smut scenes in this book were top-notch.
 The first scene happened 30%, and it was predictable.

 The Magic of Discovery